Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 (5)

-In this online interview, we talked with Jennifer Fraser, Director of User Experience at Macadamian, about journey mapping in healthcare.
+In this online interview, we discussed journey mapping in healthcare with Jennifer Fraser, Director of User Experience at Macadamian.

 The interview